-- Before leaving at the end of your Residential Agreement, you must clean your bedroom thoroughly and ensure that all common areas are also clean. - · Your room will be inspected by a member of the accommodation management team once you have removed all personal belongings and rubbish.
+- Before leaving at the end of your Residential Agreement, you must clean your bedroom thoroughly and ensure that all common areas are also clean. - Your room will be inspected by a member of the accommodation management team once you have removed all personal belongings and rubbish.
 You should be present for the inspection. - If you finish your residency, you must advise the accommodation team of your intended leaving date to arrange a mutually convenient time for a final inspection. - If, at the time of the final check-out inspection you have not cleaned your bedroom to a satisfactory standard, you will be charged an additional cleaning fee.
 The cleaning fee starts at a minimum of \$50.00. - You must request an inspection and have the details confirmed at least one week in advance of the date requested.
 If a mutually convenient time for the final check-out inspection cannot be arranged, or should you vacate your bedroom without requesting a final check-out inspection, the findings of the accommodation management team will be final and binding.

-- well as all furnishings provided to you in good condition.
+- Before you leave the residence, you must return all keys and security access tags provided for your use, as well as all furnishings provided to you in good condition.
 Should you not do so, charges will be imposed to replace these items.
 Should you not return all keys and tags, all corresponding locks will be changed, and a new set of keys cut at your cost. - Departure time is at 10.00am.
 You may be charged a late departure fee if you depart after this time.